-- a. a person or company that does work for other people - b. a part that is separated or divided from something such as a building - c. someone or something with an extraordinary quality - d. pieces of information - e. a thing that provides comfort, convenience and pleasure - f. an enclosed area of land used for a particular purpose - g. something which can be done - 1.
-The President is a perfectionist.
+- a. a person or company that does work for other people - b. a part that is separated or divided from something such as a building - c. someone or something with an extraordinary quality - d. pieces of information - e. a thing that provides comfort, convenience and pleasure - f. an enclosed area of land used for a particular purpose - g. something which can be done - \1.
+The President is very perfectionist.
 He always asks for the details of a project. - 2.
-The left section of the entrance hall is closed for renovation. - 3.
+The left section of the entrance hall is closed for renovation. - \\3.
 We have decided to get the best contractor to build the new office. - 4.
 The new offices have exceptional designs.
-They must be very expensive. - 5.
+They must be very expensive. - \5.
 The compound is huge enough to hold a company party. - 6.
-The committee will study the feasibility of putting up a service center for clients. - 7.
-The guests were impressed by the new amenity which made their stay more pleasurable .
+The committee will study the feasibility of putting up a service center for clients. - \7.
+The guests were impressed by the new amenity which you done so far?

-President: We have talked about putting more details in the sports section.
-So, what have you done so far?
+President: We have talked about putting more details on the sports section.
+So, what have exceptional work on this.

 Project leader: As requested, we've included a kite-flying section.
-I'd say our contractors did exceptional work on this.
+I'd say our contractors did an it in this compound.

-President: Have you thought of the safety of this area?
+President : Have you thought of the safety of this area?

 Project leader: Yes, sir.
-I've researched about the sport and I found out it's quite safe to do it in this compound.
+I've researched about the sport and I found out it's quite safe to do the results and the possible recommendations.
+I'll inform you when everything is ready.